7 + 1 Insects That Eat Spiders and Their Pictures

 They attack by flying down from the skies to assault a spider.
 After that, it will leap on the unwary spider and sting it with its poison.

-The spider will subsequently become totally or partially paralyzed by the poison; in certain situations, it may even die from the venom.
+Subsequently, the poison will cause the spider to become totally or partially paralyzed; in certain situations, it may even die from the venom.

 Since spider wasps are always looking for spiders to hunt, they constitute a staple food source.